garciacarlos78/Android-Fundamentals-V2/lesson5/README.md

 Interesting things:
   - It's not necessary to duplicate all of the string resources, just the changed ones.
 In this case, it's enough to copy the string-arrays *sports_titles* and *sports-info* (the two ones that have the *soccer* word).
     - For the not duplicated elements, the app uses the default locale strings.
-  - In fact, can be better to duplicate only the required strings: for example, if you copy all of the strings, if you change the app name, you must remember to change it in all of the string resources.
+  - In fact, it can be better to duplicate only the required strings.
+For example, if you copy all of the strings and you change the app name, you must remember to change it in all of the string resources.

+### 5.3.5 - Coding challenge 2 (AdaptiveLayout/codingChallenges)

+Base module: in this case, it will be a continuation of *Coding challenge 1*, so the same module *codingChallenges* will implement both challenges.

+Challenge description: translate all of the strings into a different language.

+Language selected: spanish (Spain).